Cincinnati-Design-LAB/architour/README.md

   - [✔️] Provide styling options? -> I want to do the underlining and icon as component variations under `src/components/Link` so that Link is a wrapper around all of them, and the external link is functional, but can optionally wrap itself with an icon.
 There are some two-ways dependencies here.
 - [✔️] Replace icons with consistent kit
 - [✔️] Remove icons from tours (or make them optional)
+- [✔️] Fix tour building images and cards
+- [✔️] Insecure content warning on Netlify.
+I think this is because of the
 - [ ] Content structure adjustments
   - [ ] Make attributes more flexible
   - [ ] Convert existing content